 Our two favourites are Gloria and El Meson Paisa.
 Gloria is open from late morning to mid-afternoon and caters to the working locals.
 It’s a simple spot with a very typical menu with huge portions and incredibly flavourful food with great prices.
 We shared a plate and walked away full.

-El Meson Paisa is another nondescript spot with no frills and simply great traditional fare.
+El Meson Paisa is another nondescript spot with no frills and simply great traditional Colombian fare.
 We loved the authentic food here so much we visited several times.
 Aside from grilled meats and traditional soups, they also have the best Bandeja Paisa we found in the country!

-Soak in the atmosphere
+Soak in the Atmosphere

 Unlike some of the other towns in this beautiful region of Colombia, this little Puebla seems to hold onto the essence of the small town vibe.
-While that’s not to say places like Salento and Filandia have lost the charm, Jardin just seems to have a little more.
+While that’s not to say places like Salento and Filandia have lost the charm, Jardin Colombia just seems to have a little more.

 Relax in the square under a tree on one of the colourful chairs and sip some delicious locally grown and roasted coffee while nibbling on a freshly baked pastry.
 Return again in the evening while horses prance in the streets and music engulfs the square from the many cafes.
 Sit back and mingle with the locals over a few cool beers as the evening winds down.

-The easiest way and how most people visit is via Medellin.
+The easiest way and how most people visit Jardin is via Medellin.
 Several buses leave daily from Medellin’s South terminal and cost around 26,000 COP.
 Try to snag a window seat for this 3-1/2 to 4-hour journey, as the views are breathtaking!

 Heading back to Medellin, a similar schedule is available in the opposite direction.